reemo3dp/reemo3dp.github.io/docs/devices/Siboor-Voron-V0.2r1Aug23/errata.md

 - You will get errors in klipper at this point.
 Replace the printer.cfg with [Lzhikai/SIBOOR-Voron-0.2-AUG/printer.cfg](https://github.com/Lzhikai/SIBOOR-Voron-0.2-AUG/blob/main/printer.cfg).
 Copy `V0Display.cfg` from that repository too.
 - You will then get an error about the display mcu not being available.
 Flash the display now (see <https://github.com/VoronDesign/Voron-Hardware/blob/master/V0_Display/Documentation/Setup_and_Flashing_Guide.md>) and update `V0Display.cfg`, or comment out line 3 in `printer.cfg` for the time being.
 Flashing could require updating klipper.
 - Once klipper is running, proceed with <https://www.klipper3d.org/Config_checks.html> and <https://docs.vorondesign.com/build/startup/>
 - Siboors `printer.cfg` should be an inspiration at best.
-You must still do all verification steps as per https://www.klipper3d.org/Config_checks.html and https://docs.vorondesign.com/build/startup/ , especially [calibrate sensorless homing](https://www.klipper3d.org/TMC_Drivers.html#sensorless-homing) and [calibrate the z endpoint](./calibrating_z_height.md)
+You must still do all verification steps as per https://www.klipper3d.org/Config_checks.html and https://docs.vorondesign.com/build/startup/ , especially [calibrate sensorless homing](https://www.klipper3d.org/TMC_Drivers.html#sensorless-homing), [bed screws](https://www.klipper3d.org/G-Codes.html#bed_screws_adjust) and [calibrating the z endpoint](https://www.klipper3d.org/G-Codes.html#z_endstop_calibrate)